EdouardCourty/ipfs-php/CONTRIBUTING.md

 ## Code Standards

-I aim to maintain clean, consistent, and readable code throughout `xrpl-php`.
+I aim to maintain clean, consistent, and readable code throughout `ipfs-php`.
 Before opening a PR, please ensure your changes conform to these standards:

 - **Linting**: `php-cs-fixer` with PSR-12 to enforce coding standards.
 - **Static Analysis**: `phpstan` to improve code quality.